UniqueNetwork/unique-sdk/packages/sdk/README.md

 # @unique-nft/sdk
-SDK is an JavaScript/TypeScript library which helps to interact with UniqueNetwork using simple methods instead of low-level API.
-With SDK you can mint collections and tokens, manage account balance etc.
+SDK is a JavaScript/TypeScript library which helps to interact with UniqueNetwork using simple methods instead of low-level API.
+With SDK you can mint collections and tokens, manage account balance, etc.
-At the moment the library is an pre-alpha version.
-We will be grateful for the feedback and ideas for improvement.
+At the moment, the library is a pre-alpha version.
+We will be grateful for the feedback and ideas for improvement. ```

 ___
 #  Table of Contents